 - When you are ready to stir, dump the ice water and add your measured ingredients.
 Then fill the mixing glass two-thirds with fresh ice.
 Adding less ice will not better control the dilution.

-- Take your spoon between your thumb and your first two fingers of your dominant hand.
+- Take your spoon between your thumb and the first two fingers of your dominant hand.
 The shaft of the spoon should be between your index and middle finger.
 Slide the spoon down the inside edge of the glass until it almost touches the base.

-- Keeping your arm and, to an extent, you wrist still, use your fingers to move the spoon.
+- Keeping your arm and, to an extent, your wrist still, use your fingers to move the spoon.
 If you think of the glass as a clock, then you use your index finger to pull the spoon toward you (from the twelve o’clock position to the six o’clock) and your middle finger to push it away.
-The spoon will spin about in your fingers on its own axis and the ice and liquid will move about the glass.
+The spoon will spin about in your fingers on its own axis, and the ice and liquid will move about the glass.

 - Stir for about 30-45 seconds.

-- Dump ice water, if using, from the serving glass, then strain stirred cocktail into serving glass and garnish as required.
+- Dump ice water, if using, from the serving glass, then strain stirred cocktail into the serving glass and garnish as required.